eliminmax/tiny-clear-elf/armel/README.md

     # STDOUT is file descriptor #1
     mov r0, #0x1
     # instead of taking 12 bytes to use a mov to set the lower
-    # bytes follwed by a movt to set the upper bytes, set them relative to the program counter
+    # bytes followed by a movt to set the upper bytes, set them relative to the program counter
     adr r1, ESCAPE_SEQ
     # this adds the value in the program counter register (the current memory address) to the provided value.
     # There are 8 bytes between this instruction and the the data to print.